Redocly/redocly-cli/docs/commands/join.md

 --prefix-tags-with-info-prop | boolean | Prefix tags with property value from info object.
 See the [prefix-tags-with-info-prop](#prefix-tags-with-info-prop) section.
 --without-x-tag-groups | boolean | Skip automated `x-tagGroups` creation.
 See the [without-x-tag-groups](#without-x-tag-groups) section.
 --version | boolean | Show version number.
+--output, -o | string | Name for the joined output file.
+Defaults to `openapi.yaml`. **If the file already exists, it's overwritten.**

 ## Examples